simnalamburt/arc311/Lab1/Lab1.md

 11. From your Cloud9 IDE, paste DNS name for the product service.
 You should see a JSON response directly from the Product Service of our application.

 	```
-	curl MYSTACKNAME.MYREGION.elb.amazonaws.com/products
+	curl REPLACEME-MYSTACKNAME.MYREGION.elb.amazonaws.com/products
 	```

-> We just accessed out service that lives in a private subnet in a different VPC via a Application Load Balancer in a public subnet.
+> We just accessed our service that lives in a private subnet in a different VPC via an Application Load Balancer in a public subnet.
 We can continue to build services that have a public endpoint, or we can make the service private.

 ### Create NLB for PrivateLink
 Now that we know that the service is functional and can be reached via the public internet.
-There are many reasons why you may not want your service to be accessible to the public internet, so let's set up *Private link* so that our Cloud9 instance or perhaps another microservice in our VPC2 can connect.
+There are many reasons why you may not want your service to be accessible to the public internet, so let's set up *Private link* so that our Cloud9 instance or another microservice in VPC2 can connect.

-First, we need to create an *Endpoint Service* in *VPC1* for our application.
-An *Endpoint Service* is application in your VPC that you configure as an AWS PrivateLink service.
+First, we need to create an *Endpoint Service* in **VPC1** for our application.
+An *Endpoint Service* is application in your VPC that you configure as an **AWS PrivateLink service**.

-1. Open the **EC2 console** at https://console.aws.amazon.com/ec2/.
+1. Open the [**EC2 console**](https://console.aws.amazon.com/ec2/) in a new tab or a new window.
 Verify you are in the **Correct Region!**

 2. From the left hand pane, choose **Load Balancers**.